-3.2.2 Fabrication of HfO2 Trapping Layer Memory Device
+3.2.1 Fabrication of HfO2 Trapping Layer Memory Device

-Figure 3-3 (a)-(b) schematically depicts the cross-section and the process flow of the SOHOS Flash memory cell with HfO2 trapping layer.
-The experimental process of the memory device were carried out on 4-inch p-type (100)-oriented silicon substrate wafers.
-The resistivity of the wafer is about 15-25 Ω cm.
+Figure 3-1 (a)-(b) schematically depicts the cross-section and the process flow of the SOHOS Flash memory cell with HfO2 trapping layer.
+The experimental process of the memory device were carried out on 6-inch p-type (100)-oriented silicon substrate wafers.
 First of all, the wafers were cleaned down by standard RCA cleaning.
 Before growing the tunnel oxide film, the all wafers were dipped into diluted HF solution to remove the chemical oxide which grown during the standard RCA cleaning.

-In the same way, the characteristics of HfO_2 memory devices should be compared between the control and experimental samples.
-Therefore, the tunnel oxide of control sample grew in atmospheric furnace at 900 °C. Subsequently, the experimental devices were steeped into H_2O_2 solution at room temperature immediately.
+In the same way, the characteristics of HfO2 memory devices should be compared between the control and experimental samples.
+Therefore, the tunnel oxide of control sample grew in atmospheric furnace at 900 $^{\circ}$ C .
+Subsequently, the experimental devices were steeped into H2O2 solution at room temperature immediately.
 The immersion process let wafers grow about 10 Å chemical oxide in 20 min.
-Then the chemical oxide carried out the nitridation process through LPCVD

-(Low Pressure Chemical Vapor Deposition) furnace in low-pressure (180 mTorr) NH3 ambient at 750°C for 15 min.
-Next, the nitrided chemical oxide was placed in atmospheric O_2 ambient at 900°C for 70 sec.
+Then the chemical oxide carried out the nitridation process through LPCVD (Low Pressure Chemical Vapor Deposition) furnace in low-pressure (180 mTorr) NH3 ambient at 750°C for 15 min.
+Next, the nitrided chemical oxide was placed in atmospheric $O_2$ ambient at 900°C for 70 sec.
 Now, the whole tunnel oxide process is completed, and the initial chemical oxide already become the oxynitride film.
-Then 45~50 Å HfO2 film was deposited by Dual E-gun evaporate deposition system, followed by post-deposition annealing (PDA) in the nitrogen ambient using a RTA (Rapid Temperature Annealing) system.
-Afterward, about 150 Å blocking oxide was deposited by PECVD (Plasma Enhanced Chemical Vapor Deposition).
-In order to improve the quality of the blocking oxide film, the samples were carried out RTA densification in O2 ambient at 600°C for 30 sec.
-Then, the poly-silicon gate 3000 Å is for 30 min.
-After poly-silicon/blocking 900°C formed by LPCVD at oxide/HfO2/tunnel oxide stack formation, gate pattern were defined by lithography and etched back.
-Subsequently, the Source/Drain was formed in POCl3 ambient at 900°C for 30 min and then carried out Drive-in process in nitrogen ambient at 900°C for 30 min.
-Next, the passivation layer 5000 Å followed removing the PSG (Phosphorous Silicon Glass) on the gate, source and drain region.
+Then 45~50 Å HfO2 film was deposited by MOCVD (Metal organic chemical vapor deposition), followed by post-deposition annealing (PDA) in the nitrogen ambient using a RTA (Rapid Temperature Annealing) system.
+Afterward, about 200 Å blocking oxide was deposited by LPCVD TEOS.
+Then, the poly-silicon gate 2000 Å is formed by LPCVD at 900°C for 30 min.
+After poly-silicon/blocking oxide/HfO2/tunnel oxide stack formation, gate pattern were defined by lithography and etched back.
+Subsequently, The transistors undergo source/drain implantation, followed by activation annealing at 950°C for 30 s.
+Next, the passivation layer 5000 Å by LPCVD followed removing on the gate, source and drain region.
 Then we define the contact hole by lithography and BOE etching back.

-To form the top metal pad, about 5000 Å aluminum (Al) metal film was deposited by sputtering system.
+Lastly, the top electrode about 9000 Å aluminum (Al-Si-Cu) metal film was deposited by sputtering system.
 Then the Al film was patterned and sintered to define the metal pad.
-Finally, a 5000 Å Al film was also deposited on the backside of the wafers as the substrate contact of the device.
-Before the substrate contact film deposition, the backside native oxide must be stripped by using BOE (Buffered Oxide Etchant) to reduce the contact resistance.

 Figure 3-4 schematically describes the construction of measurement system.
 The electrical characteristics of SOHOS memory device and test capacitors are measured by HP4284 Precision LCR Meter and HP4156C Precision Semiconductor Parameter Analyzer.
+The transistor structures tested have gate width to gate length dimensions of W/L = $1/10 \ \mu m$ .